 This is a Swedish Princess Cake which is a classic Scandinavian torte with layers of sponge cake, strawberry jam, vanilla custard and whipped cream.
 On top is marzipan tinted green.

 This cake has a long history, and I found some information about it; it was founded by Jenny Åkerström, in 1920.
 She was a home economics guru working for the princesses Margaretha, Martha and Astrid.
 They loved the cake that much, that the name became Princess cake.
 Still today, the cake is baked all over Sweden and is popular for all special occasions.

 With that said, my mom always baked this cake on my and my siblings birthdays.
-The problem was only, at that time, that I didn’t like the sweet marzipan layer.
+The problem was only, at that time, I didn’t like the sweet marzipan layer.
 Today, that is my favorite part. 😉

-It might look advanced and difficult to make, but it’s not.
+It might look advanced and difficult to make, but it is not.
 Just follow the instructions below.
 And remember, there is many different colors available when it comes to food color, it’s just that the most common colors on our Princess cake is green or pink (using small amount of red food color).

 Ingredients (1 cake):

 Filling and topping

 - 1 cup vanilla custard (see my vanilla custard recipe here)

 - 1 egg white

 - 2-3 drops green and red food color